Lakens/ANOVA_power_simulation/README.md

     [p.adjust](https://www.rdocumentation.org/packages/stats/versions/3.5.3/topics/p.adjust)
     function
 4.  nsims: number of simulations to perform
-5.  seed: Set seed for reproducible results
-6.  verbose: Set to FALSE to not print results (default = TRUE)
+5.  verbose: Set to FALSE to not print results (default = TRUE)

 Simulations typically take some time.
 Larger numbers of simulations yield more accurate results, but also take a long time.
 I recommend